-Example 6.
-We now consider the graph on n = 10 nodes shown in Figure 6(a).
-This is a $\tau(\Gamma)$ -symmetric framework with Γ corresponding to the rotational group, where $\tau(\gamma)$ is the rotation matrix of $2\pi/5$ radians.
+Example 6: We now consider the graph on n = 10 nodes shown in Fig. 6(a).
+This is a $\tau(\Gamma)$ -symmetric framework with $\Gamma$ corresponding to the rotational group, where $\tau(\gamma)$ is the rotation matrix of $2\pi/5$ radians.
 Note that this graph has 15 edges.
-To solve the formation control problem using the standard approach in (4), we would require an additional 2 edges to ensure minimal infinitesimal rigidity of the framework (17 total).
-On the other hand, the control strategy in (19) requires only 9 edges, with the subgraph shown in Figure 6(b).
-The quotient graph for this framework is shown in Figure 6(c).
-Figure 6(d) shows the resulting trajectories when running (19).
+To solve the formation control problem using the standard approach in (4), we would require an additional two edges to ensure MIR of the framework (17 total).
+On the other hand, the control strategy in (19) requires only nine edges, with the subgraph shown in Fig. 6(b).
+The quotient graph for this framework is shown in Fig. 6(c).
+Fig. 6(d) shows the resulting trajectories when running (19).

-Remark 2.
-One well-known challenge in formation controllers of the form (4) is to avoid the invariant sub-space of co-linear solutions [6].
+Remark 2: One well-known challenge in formation controllers of the form (4) is to avoid the invariant subspace of colinear solutions [5].
 While the symmetry-forced formation control (19) is not immune to this problem, it depends greatly on the chosen symmetry.
-For example, rotational symmetries, as in Example 6, do not have co-linear solutions as an invariant set, while a reflection symmetry only has co-linear invariant solutions that are orthogonal to the mirror axis.
+For example, rotational symmetries, as in Example 6, do not have colinear solutions as an invariant set, while a reflection symmetry only has colinear invariant solutions that are orthogonal to the mirror axis.

-Of note is that the symmetries used to define the $\tau(\Gamma)$ -symmetric framework are defined with respect to a common inertial frame (see Fig. 6(d)).
-In the sequel we propose a modification to (21) to relax this point.
+Of note is that the symmetries used to define the $\tau(\Gamma)$ -symmetric framework are defined with respect to a common inertial frame [see Fig. 6(d)].
+In the sequel, we propose a modification to (20) to relax this point.